ElenaKalganova/WWWCode-Python-Challenge-2024/.ipynb_checkpoints/README-checkpoint.md

 - Day 9 -- Write a program to check if a number is even or odd.
 - Day 10 -- Write a program to remove duplicates from a list.
 - Day 11 -- Write a program to print the multiplication table of a given number.
+- Day 12 -- Write a program to reverse a given string.